Unions Matter: A Reader

 To help celebrate the countless ways in which unions have help spread this idea, NUPGE has been inviting all Canadians to share with us, in their own personal way, Why Unions Matter.
 We’ve received poems, stories, pictures, videos, and songs, and we’re looking for more.

-Every month, we award a $1,000 prize to our favourite entry.
+We consider the entries every month and award a $1,000 prize to our favourites.
 So be bold.
 Be creative.
 Be heartfelt.

 Why unions matter to Canada

 Recently, we've decided to call for entries that follow particular themes.
 To help celebrate Canada Day, we're asking that throughout June, people submit entries that show why unions matter to our country.